eugenia1984/english/b1-english-for-developers/19-learn-how-to-use-adjectives-in-conversations.md

 - **even better**: means something is an improvement compared to another good option.
 For example: `We thought the laptop was good, but we found something even better with more power`. –> This shows finding a stronger or more advanced option.

+- **sufficient**: means enough to satisfy a requirement or need.
+For example: `The memory storage is sufficient for running the software`. –> This means the storage is enough without needing more.

+- **highest quality**: means the best available level of performance or reliability.
+For example: `We chose the highest quality cables for the server setup`. –> This shows selecting the best option for important work.

 ### Twice / Longer / As long as